Dialga-Press/chronos-velocity/README.md

 *   What artifact should we steal?
 *   How should the plot evolve?

-Open an [Issue](https://github.com/Dialga-Press/chronos-velocity/issues) or start a [Discussion](https://github.com/Dialga-Press/chronos-velocity/discussions) to pitch your ideas.
+Open an [Issue](https://github.com/Dialga-Press/chronos-velocity/issues) or start a Discussion to pitch your ideas on Reddit u/Miles_NYC.
 If we like it, **we will write it into the next Chapter.**

 ---